 The following can be subject to CAT:

 Inheritance tax is not payable on a gift or inheritance if it is:

 Inheritance and gift tax relief is available certain circumstances.
 Our solicitors will assist you in identifying any opportunities to avail of such reliefs and exemptions and will provide expert advice to you drafting your will in a tax efficient manner.

-in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800.
+For further information regarding inheritance tax in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800.